philippmuench/operon_analysis_pipeline/manuscript.md

 Prior to homology searches, all bacterial genome assemblies were annotated using Prokka version 1.14.6 to ensure consistent gene prediction and annotation across the dataset.
 We processed 8,587 *Enterococcus faecalis* genome assemblies obtained from public databases, with each genome annotated using species-specific parameters (--kingdom Bacteria --genus Enterococcus --species faecalis).

+Prokka annotation quality was consistent across the dataset, with genomes averaging 2,816 predicted genes (median 2,792, range 2,420-3,558, SD 200).
+This narrow distribution with no significant outliers confirmed the high quality of the input assemblies and annotation process, indicating that the absence of genes present in 100% of genomes reflects genuine biological diversity rather than technical artifacts or annotation failures.

 ## Reference Operon Sequence Extraction

 Reference sequences for homology searches were extracted from a curated GenBank file containing the complete fructoselysine/glucoselysine utilization operon from *Enterococcus faecalis* V583.
 This seven-gene operon encodes a complete pathway for the utilization of advanced glycation end products through a phosphoenolpyruvate:carbohydrate phosphotransferase system (PTS).